There’s no denying that since its launch in 2007, Airbnb has disrupted the travel and hospitality industry drastically.

 In this article, we’ll explore some reasons the hospitality industry can give guests to encourage them to choose hotels over Airbnb for their next stay.

-1. Consistent quality
+1. Brand Standards and Consistent quality

 However, with Airbnb, the quality of accommodation and services can vary greatly depending on the host and location.
 As such, uncleanliness is often the most common reason for guests giving them a bad review.